hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ## Introduction

-A Python virtual environment (venv for short) is a tool to create an isolated Python workspace with its own dependencies.
+A Python virtual environment ("venv" for short) is a tool to create an isolated Python workspace with its own dependencies.
 Within this isolated environment, you can install additional Python packages without affecting the system-wide Python installation.